top of page

 Stuart from Mandurama, received a 2017 scholarship supported by MLA.
 He researched integrated beef and cropping systems, encompassing all facets of a farming operation combining beef cattle and broad-acre cropping; including dual-purpose grazing crops, soil and nutrient management, productivity optimisation, grazing management and the specific role, selection and management of annual and perennial pastures.
 Read Stuart’s report

-Andrew Watson – Vice Chair and Treasurer (2006 Scholar)
+Andrew Watson – Vice Chair (2006 Scholar)

 Andrew Watson is a fifth-generation mixed cropping and cattle producer from Boggabri.
 Andrew studied ‘water use efficiency in irrigation’ as part of his scholarship in 2006.
 In 2008, Andrew was named ‘Australian Cotton Grower of the Year’.
 In 2014 the farm business won The Brownhill Cup and in 2016, they were a finalist in the Landcare Sustainable Farming awards.
 Andrew is also a past chairman of the board of Cotton Australia.
 Read Andrew’s report